SAP-samples/process-automation-enablement/Workshops/DSAG 2023/README.md

 ## Overview

-This session covers how to build apps, processes with workflows, and extract invoice data with bots.
+This session covers how to build apps, processes, and extract invoice data with bots.
 Leverage pre-built sample content package and enhance the sample process to integrate with the app.
 Finally, test your integrated scenario.

 Scenario: Invoice Approval with SAP Build Apps & SAP Build Process Automation